 The Total Annual Asset-Based Fee is assessed against assets over the course of the year.
 It includes the Underlying Investment Fee plus the Program Management Fee, but does not include the Annual Account Maintenance Fee.
-Please refer to the Illustration of InvestmentCosts on page 8 for the total assumed cost for a \$10,000 investment over 1-, 3-, 5-, and 10-year periods.
+Please refer to the Illustration of Investment Costs on page 8 for the total assumed cost for a \$10,000 investment over I-, 3-, 5-, and I0-year periods.

 4 The Annual Account Maintenance Fee will be reduced to \$31.00 if Electronic Delivery is established for the Account.
+The Account is also subject to a separate \$5.00 reduction of the Annual Account Maintenance Fee if the Account Owner or Authorized Individual is a resident of Mississippi.

 An investment in the Checking Account Option will be assessed a monthly service charge of \$2.00 as set forth in the Fifth Third Terms and Conditions in the Plan Disclosure Statement.
-This fee is waived if electronic statement delivery for monthly Checking Account Option statements is separately established using Fifth Third Bank online banking at www.53.com or the mobile application after the checking account is opened; or if the Account maintains average monthly balance of at least \$250 in the Checking Account Option.
+This fee is waived if electronic statement delivery for monthly Checking Account Option statements is separately established using Fifth Third Bank online banking at www.53.com or the mobile application after the checking account is opened; or if the Account maintains an average monthly balance of at least \$250 in the Checking Account Option.